juliajmg/SwarmRobotics/PITCHME.md

-# CLASSIFICATION FOR COLLECTIVE DECISION MAKING IN ROBOTS SWARMS
+## CLASSIFICATION FOR COLLECTIVE DECISION MAKING IN ROBOTS SWARMS: The best-of-n-problems.

-## Best-of-n problem

 - Swarm of robots to make a collective decision over which option, out of n available options, offers the best alternative to satisfy the current needs of the swarm.